Ian-Marcel/FlatSync/README.md

   - Can be combined with `--quiet` or `-q`.
 - `--quiet` or `-q` : Hide standard output, errors are still shown.
   - Can be combined with `--auto` or `-a`.
-- `--id=`, meant to be used alone with the options below.
+- `--id=`, meant to be used alone with one of the options below.
   - `make` : creates a identifier hash for your device, **requires** `sudo`.
   - `get` : shows you're ID for the current device.